smallwat3r/docker-nginx-gunicorn-flask-letsencrypt/README.md

 sudo make install-le-client
 ```
 It installs the Letsencrypt client and get a certificate
 for the specified domain name and email address.
-Wait for the installation and follow the different
-instructions.

 _Note: Free Letsencrypt cert are only available for 90 days.
 To renew the cert run_
 ```sh